omerlatif123/Football-fever-milestone-project-2/README.md

 •	[Pexels](Pexels.com) -Pexels was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.

 •	[Unsplash](Unsplash.com) -was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.

-•	[Freepik](Freepik.com) -Out of all the free images sights, freepik’s provided me with the best quality images which has been used for all the hero images across the site.

-•	[Pixabay](Pixabay.com)  -Free image site that has been used for image section of the website.

 •	[Google fonts](fonts.google.com) - Google fonts was used to import the fonts "Roboto" and Sans Serif" into the style.css file.
 These fonts were used throughout the project.